 Google answer boxes are a useful way of hiking you up the search rankings, allowing you to jump to position zero and above your competitors, without having to pay for search ads.
 As such, they allow you to a) be helpful to your customer base, and b) rank above your competitors in search, earning more traffic to your site.

 How to optimise your content for Google Answers

 The first step to getting your website to appear in Google Answers is understanding user intent.
 What kind of search questions are people typing into Google, and where are the opportunities for your content?

 Your job is to identify the kinds of search queries in your niche that are implicitly or explicitly asking questions.

-1. Follow the steps we suggest for ordinary keyword research.
+1. Follow the steps we suggest for ordinary keyword research in our SEO guide.

 2. Use online tools such as SEMrush and Serpstat to identify which (implicit or explicit) keyword questions your site is visible for, and then use Google Search Console to discover for which search questions your website is found.